1898andCo/HAOS/README.md

 ### Interactive Installation

 Interactive installation is done from booting from the ISO.
-The installation is done by running `k3os install`.
-The `k3os install` sub-command is only available on systems booted live.
+The installation is done by running `HAOS install`.
+The `HAOS install` sub-command is only available on systems booted live.
-An installation to disk will not have `k3os install`.
+An installation to disk will not have `HAOS install`.
 Follow the prompts to install HAOS to disk.

 ***The installation will format an entire disk.
 If you have a single hard disk attached to the system it will not ask which disk but just pick the first and only one.***